Wassasin/tinyphash/README.md

 # tinyphash
-A header-only pure-C implementation of (DCT) phash inspired by [aetilius/pHash](https://github.com/aetilius/pHash).
+A pure-C implementation of (DCT) phash inspired by [aetilius/pHash](https://github.com/aetilius/pHash).
 Confirmed to be able to run on an ESP32 (with external RAM).

 ## Dependencies
 This library has no dependencies.
 However, to run the CLI you require `libpnglite` and `zlib`.